chengchen1987/ed_dense_qubits/README.md

 Papers used this code (or a similar version):

 1] Many-body delocalization with random vector potentials, Phys.
-Rev. 94, 053610 (2016).
+Rev. A 94, 053610 (2016).
 (Fermioc version)

 2] Investigating many-body mobility edges in isolated quantum systems, Phys.
 Rev. B 99, 165137 (2019).
 (Fermioc version)